-The Fund is a unique global initiative to respond to climate change by investing into low-emission and climate-resilient development.
-GCF was established by 194 governments to limit or reduce greenhouse gas emissions in developing countries, and to help adapt vulnerable societies to the unavoidable impacts of climate change.
-Given the urgency and seriousness of the challenge, the Fund is mandated to make an ambitious contribution to the united global response to climate change.
+The Fund is a unique global platform to respond to climate change by investing in low-emission and climate-resilient development.
+GCF was established to limit or reduce greenhouse gas (GHG) emissions in developing countries, and to help vulnerable societies adapt to the unavoidable impacts of climate change.
+Given the urgency and seriousness of this challenge, the Fund is mandated to make an ambitious contribution to the united global response to climate change.The climate challenge >

 GCF at a Glance

 A series of strategic engagements with Tonga was held recent by GCF, including high-level government meetings, stakeholder workshops, meetings with Accredited Entities and field visits to potential projects.
 These engagements were meant to help strengthen alignment of Tonga’s existing country programme, discuss project pipeline and readiness priorities, and support the development of an integrated project pipeline in alignment with the draft GCF climate resilient infrastructure sector guidance.
 Tonga has been selected as a strategy mission country after the successful completion of its country programme and project pipeline.

 Climate-resilient infrastructure consultation held to improve sector guidance